dimitarpg13/optimization_classification_regression/README.md

 This repository is a work in progress and its contents will be updated regularly.

-## Other Relevant Topics and Repositories
+## Selected Topics in Machine Learning

  * [Reinforcement Learning and Game Theory](https://github.com/dimitarpg13/reinforcement_learning_and_game_theory/blob/main/ReinforcementLearningAndGameTheoryResources.md)